Rudy Giuliani's former colleagues reflect on his path from law-and-order champion to RICO defendant: "A tragedy"

 "It's hard, when you've worked closely with someone.
 Admired them, loved them.
 My time with him was the best job I've ever had," the person said.

-Asked about the comments by Giuliani's former colleagues, a spokesperson for Giuliani brought up allegations about Democrats and "the Russian collusion hoax," a 2020 comment by then-candidate Joe Biden calling Giuliani "a Russian pawn," and "big tech" censorship of Hunter Biden's laptop.
+Asked about the comments by Giuliani's former colleagues, a spokesperson and political advisor for Giuliani brought up allegations about Democrats and "the Russian collusion hoax," a 2020 comment by then-candidate Joe Biden calling Giuliani "a Russian pawn," and "big tech" censorship of Hunter Biden's laptop.

 Barkan struggles to explain a change in Giuliani's demeanor over the years that she also calls "tragic."